learn-co-curriculum/dsc-creating-functions/README.md

 > Press shift + enter

 Did it work?
 Kinda.
 The lines of our function were run.
 But our function did not return anything.
-Functions are designed so that everything inside of them stay inside.
+Functions are designed so that everything inside of them stays inside.
 So for example, even though we declared the `words` variable, `words` is not available from outside of the function.

 ```python